Blosc/python-blosc/RELEASING.rst

   Do a quick check that the tarball is sane.

-- Make the binary packages for supported Python versions (2.6, 2.7, 3.2, 3.3, 3.4 currently).
-Check that installer works correctly.

 Uploading
 ---------

-- Go to the downloads section of the python-blosc project in github and upload the source tarball and the binary packages.

 - Register and upload it also in the PyPi repository::